Eiko-Tokura/arch-install-checklist/README.md

 # arch-install-checklist

-For reference!
+This is a detailed installation checklist that I wrote and used.

 The main checklist is 'Arch-Install-CN.md', which should be useful for most people! owo

-It also includes a few config files and scripts, to make the installation faster for my purposes.
+It also includes some of my config files (xmonad etc) and useful scripts for me mostly, but might be useful for you as well!